tkn-tub/ns3-gym/src/aodv/doc/aodv.rst

 elements generally concern cooperation of different OSI model layers.
 The model uses the following heuristics:

-#.
-This AODV implementation can detect the presence of unidirectional
-links and avoid them if necessary.
+* This AODV implementation can detect the presence of unidirectional links and avoid them if necessary.
 If the node the model receives an RREQ for is a neighbor, the cause may be a unidirectional link.
   This heuristic is taken from AODV-UU implementation and can be disabled.

-#.
-Protocol operation strongly depends on broken link detection mechanism.
+* Protocol operation strongly depends on broken link detection mechanism.
   The model implements two such heuristics.
 First, this implementation support HELLO messages.
 However HELLO messages are not a good way to perform neighbor sensing in a wireless environment (at least not over 802.11).
 Therefore, one may experience bad performance when running over wireless.
-There are several reasons for this:
-##.
-HELLO messages are broadcasted.
-In 802.11, broadcasting is often done at a
-lower bit rate than unicasting, thus HELLO messages can travel further than unicast data.
-##.
-HELLO messages are small, thus less prone to bit errors than
+There are several reasons for this: 1) HELLO messages are broadcasted.
+In 802.11, broadcasting is often done at a lower bit rate than unicasting, thus HELLO messages can travel further than unicast data.
+2) HELLO messages are small, thus less prone to bit errors than data transmissions, and 3) Broadcast transmissions are not guaranteed to be bidirectional, unlike unicast transmissions.
-data transmissions.
-##.
-Broadcast transmissions are not guaranteed to be bidirectional,
-unlike unicast transmissions.
   Second, we use layer 2 feedback when possible.
 Link are considered to be broken if frame transmission results in a transmission failure for all retries.
 This mechanism is meant for active links and works faster than the first method.

 The layer 2 feedback implementation relies on the ``TxErrHeader`` trace source, currently supported in AdhocWifiMac only.